Canop/miaou/README.md

 # Miaou

-A chat server with authentication, persistent and searchable history, markdown formatting, private rooms, stars and votes, and a few other features.
+A chat server with authentication, persistent and searchable history, markdown formatting, private rooms, stars and votes, and many other features.

 You can see it in action or use it on http://dystroy.org/miaou.